Omnichannel Ecommerce Platform: Detailed Overview

 1. WordPress

-Currently, it powers 40% of all live websites hosted.
+WordPress powers a significant portion of all live websites hosted.
 This widespread adoption is driven by its open-source platform, which allows its source code to be accessed and modified by users for further enhancements.
 Its flexibility in adapting to the requirements of various types of websites has contributed to its large market share.
 Additionally, its extensive plugin archive supports ongoing websites by accommodating various modifications as needed to address the dynamic demands of the market.

 2. Drupal